Fast Getaway II

-Fast Getaway II is a 1994 direct-to-video action comedy/adventure film, starring Corey Haim, Cynthia Rothrock and Leo Rossi.
-The film is a sequel to the popular Fast Getaway, released in 1991.
+Fast Getaway II is a 1994 action comedy film, starring Corey Haim, Cynthia Rothrock and Leo Rossi and Sarah G. Buxton.
+In it, a reformed bank robber (Haim) is framed for a heist by a vengeful former associate (Rothrock), while his imprisoned father (Rossi) attempts to escape to bring him assistance.
+It is the sequel to 1991's Fast Getaway.

 Plot

 Nelson Potter, now retired from bank robbing, runs an insurance business in Tucson, Arizona with his partner Patrice.
-Their job is to evaluate security measures at local banks by staging armed robberies.
+Their job is to evaluate security measures at local banks by simulating armed robberies.
 After one such drill, Nelson is confronted and assaulted by a shady FBI agent named Rankin.
 Later that night, Lilly (a vengeful ex-partner from Nelson's bank robbing days) arrives at the same bank.
 Faking a flat tire, she tricks the two janitors into opening the door and incapacitates them before sending two of her own men to carry out the robbery.
 The next morning, Nelson receives a call notifying him of the breach.
 However, Patrice gets fed up with his immaturity and womanizing and quits the business.
 Nelson learns that no money was taken from the bank, but instead the thieves were after the contents of a safe deposit box.
 Nelson brings surveillance photos from the break-in to his father Sam in prison, who quickly identifies Lilly as the culprit.

 Meanwhile, Agent Rankin confronts Patrice at Nelson's house.
 He alleges that Nelson is nothing more than a common criminal, who only escaped justice because his father made a deal with the District Attorney.
 He also reveals that three of the five banks she and Nelson evaluated for security had been robbed afterwards, and suspects Nelson is responsible.
 He then manhandles Patrice and threatens her with prosecution if she is involved.
 Lilly stages a medical emergency at another bank in order to steal a key to the front door.
 That night, a drunken Nelson returns home from a date to find a burglar lurking within.
 He chases the man outside, only to be knocked out by Lilly.
 She then enters the bank with her cohorts and gains access to the vault, where she plants a pocketknife taken from Nelson's home to incriminate him.